bartoszryfa/bartoszryfa/README.md

 I'm a student at **Warsaw University of Technology**.
 I am interested in entrepreneurship and technology, and I would like to continue developing my skills in these areas.
 - I’m currently learning backend (mostly)
 - I’m learning: *Java ♨️, Spring Boot 🚀, REST API 🌐, MongoDB & MySQL 🔍, Docker 🐳, Linux 🐧*
-- How to contact with me:📩  ryfabartosz@protonmail.com
+- How to contact with me: 📩 ryfabartosz@protonmail.com
 - I'm 🍎 ecosystem fan

 <br> **I'd describe myself as:**